agathaturya/cmsc_201_grs/lab2/gl_troubleshooting.md

 ## Connection timing out as soon as you sign into GL?
 ### On Mac/Linux
 1. Be on-campus
-2. use the eduroam wifi (username is your umbc email, password is umbc password)
+2. use the eduroam wifi (username is your umbc email, password is your umbc password)
 3. use this command: `ssh username@linux4.umbc.edu`

 ### On Windows
 1. Be on-campus
-2. use the eduroam wifi (username is your umbc email, password is umbc password)
+2. use the eduroam wifi (username is your umbc email, password is your umbc password)
 3. use this hostname in PuTTy: `linux4.umbc.edu`

 ## Connection timing out as soon as you sign into GL __and__ you're off-campus?